 - In 2015, Texas, Tennessee, and Maryland all introduced bills to create outdoor sporting good tax holidays, however, all failed to pass during the 2015 session.

-- Several states unsuccessfully proposed legislation in 2017 and 2018 similar to that of Mississippi in regard to sale’s tax holidays, including Texas and Tennessee again.
+- Several states unsuccessfully proposed legislation in 2017 and 2018 like that of Mississippi regarding sales tax holidays, including Texas and Tennessee.

 The following states have enacted outdoor sporting goods tax holiday legislation using the language below: